checksum

 peace of mind for your optical data media, with hashing

-If you burn a lot of data to CD or DVD, you can use a hash checker to accurately verify the integrity of your data right after a burn, and at any time in the future.
-If you distribute data in any way, maybe torrenteering your favourite things, run a file server of some kind, or just email a few files to your friends; checksums enable the person at the other end to be absolutley sure that the file arrived perfectly, 100% intact.
+If you burn a lot of data to CD or DVD, you can use checksum to accurately verify the integrity of your data right after a burn, and at any time in the future.
+If you distribute data in any way, maybe torrenteering your favourite things, run a file server of some kind, or just email a few files to your friends; hashes enable the person at the other end to be absolutely sure that the file arrived perfectly, 100% intact.

-As well as providing secure verification against tampering, virus infection, file corruption and transfer errors, digital fingerprints can serve as an "early warning" of possible media failures, be they optical or magnetic.
-It was a checksum failure that recently alerted me to a failing batch of DVD-R disks; I saved my fading data in time, and got a refund on the disks.
+As well as providing secure verification against tampering, virus infection, file (and backup file) corruption, transfer errors and more, digital fingerprints can serve as an "early warning" of possible media failures, be they optical or magnetic.
+It was a hash failure that recently alerted me to a failing batch of DVD-R disks; I saved my fading data in time, and got a refund on the disks.
 I'll leave you to consider the million other uses.
 There's only one reason, though; peace of mind.

 Absolutely no-nonsense file verification..

-checksum can create (two clicks) or verify (one click) both SHA1 and MD5 hashes of a file, a folder, even a whole disk full of files and folders in one simple, no-nonsense, high-performance operation.
-Basically; point it at a file or folder, and go!
+checksum can create (two clicks, or a drag-and-drop) or verify (one click) hashes of a file, a folder, even a whole disk full of files and folders in one simple, no-nonsense, high-performance operation.
+Basically, you point it at a file or folder and go!
 The parameters are controlled by command-line switches, but most folk won't have to worry about that; it all happens invisibly, and is built-in to your Windows® Explorer context (aka "concept", aka "right-click") commands (see above).

-Note: while checksum operates with a command-line switches, it is NOT a Windows® console application; there's no messy DOS box, or anything like that!
+Note: while checksum operates with command-line switches, it is NOT a Windows® console application; there's no messy DOS box, or anything like that.
 But if you want to run it from a console, that's covered, too.

-Though there are a wealth of command-line options, most people find that checksum just works, exactly as they would expect, without any messing about; right-click and go!
-But, if you are the sort who likes to customize and hack at things, you'll find plenty to keep you occupied.
+There are a wealth of command-line options, but most people find that checksum just works exactly as they would expect, without any messing about; right-click and go!
+But, if you are the sort who likes to customize and hack at things, you will find plenty to keep you occupied!

 On-the-fly configuration..

-If you want to change any of checksum's options on-the-fly, simply hold down the SHIFT key when you select the Explorer context menu item, and checksum will pop up a dialog for you to tweak the process.
+If you want to change any of checksum's options on-the-fly, simply hold down the SHIFT key when you select its Explorer context menu item, and checksum will pop up a dialog for you to tweak the process.
 If you want to have anything permanently set, checksum comes with standard plain text Windows ini file for you to tweak to your heart's content.
-I figure that anyone smart enough to use MD5sums, can edit plain text.
+Anyone smart enough to use MD5sums, can edit plain text.

 windows checksum creation options dialog

-You can pop up the options by holding down the SHIFT key when you select the explorer menu item, so it's easy to get to the advanced options whenever you need them.
-Same goes for verification, though generally you won't need it - checksum is smart enough to just get on with the job, verifying whatever checksum files it finds in the path, be they MD5 or SHA1, or both, and you'll probably never need to use anything but the default verify command, nomatter how advanced you are!
-And because checksum recognizes other formats of MD5 and SHA1 files, it can be used not only to verify and create new checksums, but also verify existing checksum files, even ancient ones, automatically.
+You pop up the options by holding down the SHIFT key when you select the explorer menu item, so it's easy to get to the advanced options whenever you need them.
+Same goes for verification, though generally you won't need it - checksum is smart enough to just get on with the job, verifying whatever checksum files it finds in the path, be they MD5, SHA1 or BLAKE2, or all of the above, and you'll probably never need to use anything but the default verify command, no matter how advanced you are!
+And because checksum recognizes other formats of MD5 and SHA1 files (there is no standard BLAKE2 format), it can be used not only to verify and create new checksums, but also verify existing checksum files, even ancient ones, automatically.

 I expect there is some weird MD5 file format out there that I don't have an example of, Wang, maybe? but in practice, checksum supports ALL known MD5 verification file formats, that is, known by me.
-If you find an MD5 file format that checksum doesn't support, send it to me!
+If you find an MD5 file format that checksum doesn't support, send me that file!!

 There isn't really a standard SHA1 format yet, but checksum's is pretty good (it's the same as the output from a *NIX sha1sum command in binary mode).
 Shall we?